CMDB Discovery

 Retail environments benefit from being able to more quickly and cost-effectively manage point of sale systems and other location-based equipment.

-Manufacturing and logistics need similar ability to manage smaller warehouse equipment (clearly infrastructure would be managed, but computers used by personnel to support logistics might not).
+Manufacturing and logistics need similar abilities to manage smaller warehouse equipment (clearly infrastructure would be managed, but computers used by personnel to support logistics might not).

-End-user computers could be affected by known defects and/or intermittent issues that are difficult, if not impossible, to mitigate without a CMDB.
+End-user computers could be affected by known defects and/or intermittent issues that are difficult, if not impossible, to mitigate without a CMDB database.

 Thus, the use of discovery enables time to value at both the infrastructure/application level and at the personal computing device-level–both of which are critical in a highly technical environment.